HamptonMakes/hamgen/README.md

   </tr>
 </table>

+## Introduction

+This is a fork of Shawn's Rails 3 Templates.
+Shawn is the greatest front-end coder I've ever known.
+Flat out.
+And, this combines his default setup and some of my own personal preferences.
+This is basically a simple Rails project generator that gives you a good simple place to start.

+The philosophy is not to install everything ever.
+I'm trying to keep the original stack thin.

 ## Getting Started

 Install the gem with "gem install hamgen" then run "hamgen #{app_name}" which app_name is your app name... duh!